What are the symptoms of fibromyalgia?

 Unlike arthritis, FMS does not relate to problems in joints, bones or muscles.
 With fibromyalgia, abnormalities in central pain-processing and the release of neurotransmitters.
 This leads to lower pain thresholds for people with fibromyalgia.

 There may be periods when fibromyalgia symptoms get better or worse, depending on individual levels of stress.
-Weather conditions are also a deteminant in how strongly certain symptoms are felt.
+Weather conditions are also a determinant in how strongly certain symptoms are felt.
+Adults with fibromyalgia are more than 3 times more likely to suffer from major depression than non-sufferers.
+[Ref]

 How is fibromyalgia diagnosed?